Should isolation time for asymptomatic COVID cases be cut? | DW | 28.12.2021

 The US national health agency's decision to slash the isolation time for people with asymptomatic COVID-19 has raised concern among scientists who say the decision will increase the spread of the virus and overburden hospitals.

-The Center for Disease Control and Prevention on Monday said people with asymptomatic COVID-19 only need to be in isolation for five days and don't need a negative PCR or rapid antigen test.
+On Monday, the Centers for Disease Control and Prevention said people with asymptomatic COVID-19 only need to be in isolation for five days and don't need a negative PCR or rapid antigen test.
 The five days of isolation must be followed by five days of wearing a mask around others.

 The same rule would apply to people whose symptoms were resolving after five days in isolation.

-The decision comes amid fears of staff shortages in some industries like healthcare and tourism.
+The decision comes amid fears of staff shortages in industries such as health care and tourism.
 The US has also faced a shortage of rapid-antigen tests in recent weeks.

-The CDC says the recommendation is motivated by scientific data that shows the majority of SARS-COV-2 transmission usually occurs 1-2 days prior to the onset of symptoms and 2-3 days after.
+The CDC says the recommendation is motivated by scientific data that show that the majority of SARS-COV-2 transmission usually occurs one to two days prior to the onset of symptoms and two to three days after.

-The data the CDC used to make its recommendations has not been made publicly available.
+The data that the CDC used to make its recommendations have not been made publicly available.

-"The original quarantine periods are set based on what we've found scientifically about how long we detect live virus — in other words, that the person could possibly infect others," said Emma Hodcroft, molecular epidemiologist at the University of Bern in Switzerland.
+"The original quarantine periods are set based on what we've found scientifically about how long we detect live virus — in other words, that the person could possibly infect others," Emma Hodcroft, a molecular epidemiologist at the University of Bern in Switzerland, told DW.

-Zoe Hyde, an epidemiologist at the University of Western Australia, said that because people are most infectious in the first few days, shortening the isolation period makes some sense, but only if there is a negative test.
+Zoe Hyde, an epidemiologist at the University of Western Australia, told DW that, because people are most infectious in the first few days, shortening the isolation period makes some sense, but only if there is a negative test.

-"I think it's a very bad idea to do away with the need to test negative, because it's going to lead to a lot of people spreading the virus in the community," Hyde told DW.
+"I think it's a very bad idea to do away with the need to test negative, because it's going to lead to a lot of people spreading the virus in the community," Hyde said.

 "It also sends the wrong message about how serious the virus is.
 It might not matter much to the asymptomatic person who's been allowed to leave quarantine, but it could be devastating to vulnerable people in the community they come in contact with," she added.

-"In some areas, it may be necessary to be able to relax the rule a little bit, but not as a general recommendation," Kurth added.
+"In some areas, it may be necessary to be able to relax the rule a little bit, but not as a general recommendation," Kurth said.

 Hyde echoed Kurth's concern: "I worry that it's politics driving this decision, not science."